mmaul/cl-syslog/README.md

 The source files are relatively well documented, so we recommend looking at them, but here's a quickstart guide.

+## Notice
+* cl-syslog.udp has been removed due to duplicate functionality in cl-syslog: udp-log-writer
+* All functionality has been moved into system cl-syslog package cl-syslog (Sorry if this causes breakage)

 ### Basic Usage

 To load `cl-syslog`, use Quicklisp or ASDF as usual: